paulmarrington/lispz/doc/async.md

     )

 ## Benefits
-1. Very simple with minimal overheads.
+1. Very simple with minimal overheads
 2. Can be called many times
 3. Cause and effect are sequential in code